-1. Overview

-No subsidiaries of Zscaler hold investments in investment securities other than a strategic venture investment held by ZSC Holdings Limited.
-ZSC Holdings Limited is not an investment company under Section 3(a)(1) and is not relying on the exclusions from the definition of investment company in Sections 3(c)(1) or 3(c)(7).

-- 4 "Capital Preservation Investments" refers collectively to the Company's investments in short-term investment grade and liquid fixed income and money market investments that earn competitive market returns and provide a low level of credit risk. - As of January 31, 2021, Zscaler's only holding in investment securities other than Capital Preservation Investments was a minority-owned, strategic venture investment in a private operating company. - 6 GAAP requires consolidation of majority-owned subsidiaries while the Asset Test requires analysis of an issuer's assets on an unconsolidated basis - Section 3(b)(1) is a self-executing provision.
+- 1. Overview - 3 No subsidiaries of Zscaler hold investments in investment securities other than certain strategic venture investments held by ZSC Holdings Limited ("ZSC Holdings"), which is a wholly-owned subsidiary of Zscaler incorporated in 2014 in Delaware.
+ZSC Holdings is a holding company, is not an investment company under Section 3(a)(1) and is not relying on the exclusions from the definition of investment company in Sections 3(c)(1) or 3(c)(7). - 4 "Capital Preservation Investments" refers collectively to the Company's investments in short-term investment grade and liquid fixed income and money market investments that earn competitive market returns and provide a low level of credit risk. - 5 As of January 31, 2021, Zscaler's only holding in investment securities other than Capital Preservation Investments was a minority-owned, strategic venture investment in a private operating company. - 6 GAAP requires consolidation of majority-owned subsidiaries while the Asset Test requires analysis of an issuer's assets on an unconsolidated basis. - 7 Section 3(b)(1) is a self-executing provision.
 However, as with 3(a)(1)(C), Zscaler's reliance on Section 3(b)(1) leaves open the possibility that, while Zscaler believes that it falls within the exclusion set forth in Section 3(b)(1), the SEC, the courts, or another interested party might take a different view.